Xlocus/academic-kickstart/content/home/education.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  school = "Nanjing University of Aeronautics and Astronautics" company = "GenCoin" company_url = ""
-  location = "California"
-  date_start = "2017-01-01"
+  title = "Nanjing University of Aeronautics and Astronautics" company = "M.S. in School of Computer Science and Technology/School of Artificial Intelligence" company_url = "" location = "California" date_start = "2017-01-01"